Rida0901/TripleTen-Data-Projects/README.md

--# Data_projects_TripleTen
+## Data_projects_TripleTen
-Projects I worked on while attending the Data Analysis TripleTen Bootcamp.
+These are some projects I worked on while attending the Business Intelligence Analyst Program at TripleTen.
+Click on the project numbers to open the projects.

 | Project number | Title | Description |
 | :-----------: | ----------- |----------- |